appuzeee/appuzeee/README.md

 - 👋 Hi, I’m @appuzeee
-- 👀 I’m interested in web page devoloping and coding
+- 👀 I’m interested in web page developing and coding
-- 🌱 I’m currently learning Master of Computer Application
+- 🌱 I’m currently learning Master of Computer Application @cusat university

 - 💞️ I’m looking to collaborate on programming
 - 📫 I'm from kerala (india) and my number is +919562537155